NHSDigital/record-a-vaccination-guidance/app/onboarding-organisations.md

 title: How to onboard organisations
 analytics_key: how-to-onboard-organisations
 ---
-Follow these steps or [watch our webinar](https://vimeo.com/1001103401) if your region has nominated you to invite providers to start using the Record a Vaccination Service (RAVS).
+Follow these steps or [watch our webinar](https://vimeo.com/1001103401) if your region has nominated you to invite providers to start using the Record a vaccination service (RAVS).

 1. Log in to [www.ravs.england.nhs.uk](https://www.ravs.england.nhs.uk/) with your Okta account.